cliffoo/truffle-recipe-box/readme.md

 # Truffle Box Example

-Working example for adding `modifiers` field to `truffle-box.json`, allowing user to select a "recipe" when unboxing.
+Working example with `recipes` property in `truffle-box.json`, allowing user to select a recipe when unboxing.

+Try with `truffle unbox realcliffzhang/truffle-box-example`